 Various forms of cracks or crack-like indications are known to be present on pipelines, which could become a safety concern to their safe operation.
 The most typical forms of cracking and its derivatives are environment-, manufacturing- or operations-related, such as stress corrosion cracking, corrosion fatigue cracking, hydrogen-induced cracking, hook cracking, and seam-weld anomalies (such as those related to ERW/flash-welded pipe).
+This course can be attended in person or online in Houston.
 This course will provide an integrated, data-driven approach for addressing these forms of cracking and seam-weld anomalies.
 It covers in greater depth the formation of these types of anomalies and the conditions that drive their growth until they become unstable, leading to leaks or ruptures.
 The appropriate assessment methods such as ILI crack tools, pressure-testing and direct assessments will be presented as well as traditional and current engineering approaches for establishing crack severity and determining future integrity.

 This event is offered on the dates listed below.

 For complete information about the event, please click on the appropriate date.

 Copyright © 2017 Clarion Technical Conferences

 3401 Louisiana Street • Suite 110 • Houston, Texas 77002 USA • Tel. +1 (713) 521-5929 • Fax +1 (713) 521-9255

 All rights reserved.
 If you have any questions or comments regarding our site, please contact firstname.lastname@example.org.